-Myth 1: In English-speaking countries, those with dyslexia form a discrete and identifiable (diagnosable) subgroup of people who have severe and persistent difficulty with single word decoding and spelling accuracy.
+Myth 1: In English-speaking countries, those with dyslexia form a distinct and identifiable (diagnosable) subgroup of all those who have severe and persistent difficulty with word decoding accuracy.

 Facts:

 Myth 2: This is the BIG one: those professionally diagnosed with dyslexia have inherited a brain defect.
-As a result of this ‘neurodevelopmental flaw’, they lack explicit phonemic awareness and manipulation ability (PA), having failed to progress normally through what is believed to be the biologically-dictated development of speech-sound awareness: beginning with whole words, progressing down in size through syllables then rhymes to the smallest discernible units of sound: the phonemes.
-This final stage is supposed to occur naturally in all children without the brain glitch around the age of 6-7.
+As a result of this ‘neurodevelopmental flaw’, they lack explicit phonemic awareness and manipulation ability (explicit PA), having failed to progress normally through what is believed to be the biologically-dictated, incremental development of speech-sound awareness: beginning with whole words, progressing down in size through syllables, then rhymes to, finally, the smallest discernible units of sound: the phonemes.
+The final stage should develop in all children without ‘dyslexia’, by the age of 6-7.

-Skipping over the supposed earlier speech-sound awareness stages by explicitly teaching phoneme-grapheme correspondences from the very beginning of instruction, as happens in high-quality phonics programmes, especially if children are younger than 6-7, is believed to be potentially damaging to children’s ‘natural’ development of explicit PA, likely to exacerbate the difficulties of those who harbour the faulty brain wiring and could harm children’s love of reading.
+Skipping over the earlier developing speech-sound awareness stages by teaching phoneme-grapheme correspondences from the very beginning of instruction, as happens in high-quality phonics programmes, especially if children are younger than 6-7, is widely believed to be potentially damaging to children’s ‘natural’ development of explicit PA, likely to exacerbate the difficulties of those who harbour the faulty brain wiring (APPG Dyslexia & Specific Learning Difficulties.
+2021), and could harm children’s love of reading.

 Facts:

-The ability to identify and process the individual phonemes in the speech streams of the people talking to and around them on their journey to develop speech is innate and universal in babies, but they are not consciously aware of this natural aptitude.
+The ability to identify and process the individual phonemes in the speech streams of the people talking to and around them, on their journey to develop speech, is innate and universal in babies, even before birth, but they are not consciously aware of this in-born ability.
+Conversely, explicit phoneme awareness does not ’emerge’ or ‘develop’ naturally in children as the result of a biologically-dictated process.

-Conscious awareness of phonemes (explicit PA) develops largely as a consequence of being taught an alphabetic (graphophonemic) writing system using high-quality phonics. ”Much evidence suggests that children do not in fact develop phoneme awareness skills until they possess quite a high level of letter-sound knowledge” (Macmillan.
-RRF 49 p13).
+– ”Much evidence suggests that children do not in fact develop phoneme awareness skills until they possess quite a high level of letter-sound knowledge.”
+(Macmillan.
+2002).

-In countries that use a syllabic or diphonic writing system, children do not acquire explicit PA as a result of being taught how to read and write.
-Studies ”show the strong impact of the type of writing system and type of instruction on the development of phonemic awareness – an environmental effect, and restates the point that you do not acquire this aptitude unless you need it.”
+In countries that use a syllabic or a diphone writing system, children do not acquire explicit PA as a result of being taught how to read and write; studies ”show the strong impact of the type of writing system and type of instruction on the development of phonemic awareness – an environmental effect, and restates the point that you do not acquire this aptitude unless you need it.”
 (McGuinness.
-WCCR p135).
+1998).

-Because of the opaqueness of the English writing code, the vast majority of children need an extended period of high-quality phonics instruction in order to become fluent and accurate decoders and spellers.
+Because of the great complexity of the English writing code, most children need an extended period of high-quality phonics instruction in order to become fluent and accurate decoders and spellers.

 Even when taught by expertly trained teachers, using high-quality phonics instruction, children will not learn to decode at the same rate for a multitude of reasons, not least that ”the ability to access the phoneme level of speech is heritable…on a continuum of innate ability.”
 (McGuinness.
-WCCR. p151).
+1998).

-Individuals who fall on the lower end of the normal distribution curve for explicit PA acquisition do not have a brain defect.
-All children, apart from the 2-3% with severe cognitive or perceptual impairments, can be taught to identify and manipulate the individual phonemes of the English language, using high-quality phonics instruction which includes the graphemes:
+Individuals who fall on the lower end of the normal distribution curve for explicit PA acquisition do not have a neurodevelopmental defect.
+All children, apart from around 2-3% with profound and multiple learning disabilities, can be taught to identify and manipulate the individual phonemes of the English language, using high-quality phonics instruction which includes the graphemes:

-Further reading: D. McGuinness’s book: Language Development & Learning to Read p21-> The Origin of the Theory of Phonological Development & p37-> A Theory Becomes Dogma.
+Further reading: Diane McGuinness’s book: Language Development & Learning to Read.
+2005 p21-> The Origin of the Theory of Phonological Development & p37-> A Theory Becomes Dogma.

 Facts: